john-aja/Library-Management-System---V1/README.md

 - ***Admin Privileges:*** Administrators have additional privileges, including adding and removing books, as well as accessing user details and voting activity.

 - ***Google One Tap Sign-In:*** Users can sign in using their Google credentials.
-The application verifies whether the user is an admin or a regular user based on their sign-in credentials.
+The application verifies whether the user is an admin or a regular user based on their sign-in details.

 ## Usage